-- Classroom rules broken. - Loitering: The unassigned use of any area in or out of the school building.
+- Classroom rules broken. - Loitering: The unassigned use of any area in or out of the school building. - Littering: Intentional dropping or throwing of items and not picking them up. - Boisterous behavior: Overly loud and obnoxious behavior or horseplay (including loud talking or yelling in the hall and lunchroom).
+Bodily contact with another person in a jesting manner. - Not being prepared for class. - Failure to complete a disciplinary assignment: Failure to fulfill any assignment or agreement that has been made because of misbehavior. - Eating: Food and beverages are to be consumed only at the appropriate time in assigned places. - Language: Unacceptable slang expressions. - Attitude: Displaying a negative attitude in any situation. - Any behavior that interrupts or interferes with the learning environment. - Dress code violation

-- Littering: Intentional dropping or throwing of items and not picking them up. - Boisterous behavior: Overly loud and obnoxious behavior or horseplay (including loud talking or yelling in the hall and lunchroom).
-Bodily contact with another person in a jesting manner. - Not being prepared for class: This includes incomplete assignments. - Failure to complete a disciplinary assignment: Failure to fulfill any assignment or agreement that has been made because of misbehavior. - Chewing gum: Chewing gum or providing gum to others.
-Gum is not permitted in the building at any time. - Eating: Food and beverages are to be consumed only at the appropriate time in assigned places. - Language: Unacceptable slang expressions. - Attitude: Displaying a negative attitude in any situation. - Any behavior that interrupts or interferes with the learning environment. - Failure to return a discipline notice received: must be signed by the parent and returned to the teacher or principal by the following morning.
+- Irresponsible or inappropriate use of school or private property. - Failure to return a discipline notice received: A discipline notice must be signed by the parent and returned to the teacher or principal by the following morning.